MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options for the "dhollander" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-erode passes** Number of erosion passes to apply to initial (whole brain) mask.
+- **-erode iterations** Number of erosion passes to apply to initial (whole brain) mask.
 Set to 0 to not erode the brain mask. (default: 3)

 - **-fa threshold** FA threshold for crude WM versus GM-CSF separation. (default: 0.2)